gaperton/ionic-views/docs/optimization-guidelines.md

 Fitbit doesn't publish the detailed hardware specs for their devices, however, [it's known](https://toshiba.semicon-storage.com/eu/product/assp/applite/tz1200.html) that Fitbit Ionic:
 - uses ARM Cortex-M4F core running at 120 MHz.
 - has pretty decent hardware 2D accellerator supporting vector graphics and bitmap rotation.
-- has 64KB of JS memory heap.
+- has 64KB limit of JS memory for the code and the heap combined.

 ## There's no JIT, everything is slow